vphantom/pyritephp/DEVELOPERS.md

 #### clean_email (*$address*)

-Sanitizes whatever characters shouldn't be in an e-mail address.
+Sanitizes whatever characters shouldn't be in an e-mail address and reduces to lowercase.

 #### clean_name (*$name*)